MacOS/k8s-breakglass/README.md

 #### First time configuring Keycloak
 Go to `Clients` tab -> Create -> Add client called `breakglass-ui` or same as `breakglass-config.oidcClientID` -> Set correct `Valid Redirect URIs` and `Web Origins` (for testing and developement setting all `*` will work).

+## Configuring webhook on managed clusters
+TODO

+## Breakglass custom resources
+### Session
+`BreakglassSession` is used for storing information about permission extension request and its status regarding approval, rejection or expiration.  <br/>
+Sessions are fully managed by breakglass, by provided CRUD REST endpoints.<br/>

+### Escalation
+`BreglassEscalation` lets breakglass storage (CustomResource) cluster admins define possible transitions for breakglass sessions. <br/>
+Breakglass manager only lists escalations and they should be created manually using other means like `kubectl` tool.  <br/>
+For BreakglassSession to be created there must be a corresponding BreaglassEscalation. <br/>
+Single escalation defines group that user with specific user/cluster id and currently assigned groups can request for.
+It also includes information about possible approvers.

+## Creating BreakglassEscalations